AUTHOR: The Dental CFO

 Flexible staffing arrangements with temp agencies ensure that your practice will always have the ideal headcount to make it through the number of appointments and procedures booked in a given month.
 Flexible staffing relieves your practice from the responsibility of paying for benefits, plus, temporary workers are only paid for the precise number of hours worked.

-As more patients book dental appointments postponed due to the pandemic and related causes, temporary workers on-call can get your practice through the influx while ensuring your dental practice is still compliant with labor laws.
+As your patient volume increases, temporary workers on-call can get your practice through the influx while ensuring your dental practice is still compliant with labor laws.

-Telemedicine went from a small niche, often for disabled patients and patients in rural areas, to a major and widely-accepted part of doctors’ practices with the onset of COVID-19.
+Telemedicine continues to evolve as a major and widely accepted part of doctors’ practices.
 Technology-driven care is now becoming more routine in the dental field as well, and teledentistry is expected to grow as time goes on.

 Teledentistry not only closes gaps for patients who may have health or transportation issues that prevent them from attending follow-up appointments, but it also provides a contactless patient setting that prevents unnecessary trips.
 If the patient just needs medication or has questions about their procedure or aftercare, teledentistry saves strain on both patients and staff.